Wet into Wet

 Extending working time

-For very long wet-into-wet sessions (like daisies or complex backgrounds), wet both sides of the paper and work on a non-absorbent surface such as perspex or glass.
-The water acts as adhesive and keeps the paper workable for much longer.
+For very long wet-into-wet sessions, wet both sides of the paper and work on a non-absorbent surface such as perspex or glass.
+The water acts as adhesive, adhering the paper to your surface.
+This method keeps the paper workable for much longer.

 Large wet-into-wet areas